ro-msg-aws-training/resources/src/index.md

 - **200** - Slightly deeper explanations and certain features
 - **300** - Longer tutorials and highly detailed topics.
 Go through them if the service is crucial for your system and/or are curious.

-These are intended mostly to provide guidance based on what you are looking to understand and/or your actual project requires.
+These are intended mostly to provide guidance based on what you are looking to understand and/or what your actual project requires.
 For example, if your project follows a standard client-server architecture, you should be fine going up to 200 (inclusive).
 However, if your project has a large team with various features that requires some deep thinking and understanding, you should go for the whole training and linked resources.

 If no level is specified, it is 100.